ActuatorDigital/StyleCop.Package/README.md

 ## Configuring

 This AIR Stylecop Unity Package by default provides AIR's own rulesets and configuration, but using your own is easy.
-Simply download copies of the provided [stylecop.ruleset][1] and [stylecop.json][2] files as a starting point, (or import your own) and place them in your Unity project's **/ProjectSettings/** folder.
-The next time Unity rebuilds it's solution files it will reference these rather than the defaults.
-You can edit these rule fies using your IDE, or by hand by refering the relevent documentation.
+Simply download copies of the provided [stylecop.ruleset][1] and [stylecop.json][2] files as a starting point (or import your own), and place them in your Unity project's **/ProjectSettings/** folder.
+The next time Unity rebuilds its solution files it will reference these rather than the defaults.
+You can edit these rule fies using your IDE, or by hand by referring to the relevent documentation.

-Documentation for [stylecop.ruleset][1] is available on the StyleCop github [documentation][3] or on Microsoft's Visyal studio [documentation][5].
+Documentation for [stylecop.ruleset][1] is available on the StyleCop github [documentation][3] or on Microsoft's Visual studio [documentation][5].
 When configuring stylecop.json see the StyleCop github [documentation][4] page also.

 [1]: https://github.com/AnImaginedReality/StyleCop.Package/blob/master/stylecop.ruleset
 [2]: https://github.com/AnImaginedReality/StyleCop.Package/blob/master/stylecop.json